-What custom instructions are
+What Answer instructions are

-What to write in custom instructions
+What to write in them

-Tone settings beyond the system prompt
+Tone settings beyond the instructions

 When Vex doesn't know the answer